kio42069/Stick-Hero/README.md

 ## Saving

+- Autosaving has been implemented (every time a state variable changes, the save file is rewritten)
-- implemented in the SaveData class.
+- Serialization implemented in the SaveData class.

 ## Creative component

+We made a "toggle easy mode" button, which allows you to get 2 cherries at once instead of just one.
+This makes it easier to revive.